hassio-addons/build-env/README.md

     -c, --no-cache
         Disable build from cache.

-    -s, --single
-        Do not parallelize builds.
-Build one architecture at the time.

-    -q, --no-squash
-        Do not squash the layers of the resulting image.
+    --parallel
+        Parallelize builds.
+Build all requested architectures in parallel.
+        While this speeds up the process tremendously, it is, however, more prone to errors caused by system resources.

+    --squash
+        Squash the layers of the resulting image to the parent image, and still allows for base image reuse.
+Use with care; you can not use the image for caching after squashing!
+        Note: This feature is still marked "Experimental" by Docker.

     ------ Build meta data ------